mimoo/disco-c/README.md

-# TweetDisco
+# EmbeddedDisco

+**EmbeddedDisco** is a modern protocol and a cryptographic library in C. It offers different ways of encrypting communications, as well as different cryptographic primitives for all of an application's needs.
+It targets simplicity and minimalism, with around 1,000 lines-of-code and a design based solely on the SHA-3 and Curve25519 cryptographic primitives.

-This is an implementation of [Disco](https://www.cryptologie.net/article/432/introducing-disco/) in C. **This code is quite experimental.
-Please do not use in production.** [A more mature implementation of Disco exists in Go](http://discocrypto.com/#/).
+This repository is light on detail as it is actively under developement.
+To have a more gentle introduction, [check this blogpost](https://www.cryptologie.net/article/432/introducing-disco/) in C. **The state of this library is quite experimental.
+Please do not use it in production.** [A more mature implementation of Disco exists in Go](http://discocrypto.com/#/).
+More implementations are [listed here](https://github.com/mimoo/disco/issues/4).

-It is called tweetdisco because the implementation's goal is code size, but it is unfortunately not tweetable :)
+If you need help to play with the library, [contact me](https://www.cryptologie.net/contact) or post an issue :) I'm happy to help.

 ## Example